Key concepts

 Scheduled cards have a review date from which they will be "due" for review.

-Unscheduled card don't have a review date yet.
+Unscheduled cards don't have a review date yet.
 They can become scheduled manually, or automatically when new cards are added to reviews.